dylanrenwick/braingolf/README.md

-    k            - Sorts the stack in descending numerical order y            - Copies the current stack, storing it to be pasted later Y            - Pastes the currently copied stack, appending it to the end of the current stack
+    k            - Sorts the stack in descending numerical order y            - Copies the current stack, storing it to be pasted later Y            - Pastes the currently copied stack, appending it to the end of the current stack G            - Pops top of stack, pushes each run of digits in the popped value, IE 1112233455 becomes [111,22,33,4,55] g            - Pops the top 2 items and concatenates them, IE [11,222] becomes 11222 f            - Pops the stack, pushes the absolute deltas of the stack

 Modifiers: